Indonesian police arrest 9 accused of planning attack

-JAKARTA, Indonesia (AP) - Indonesian police say they have arrested nine suspected militants accused of plotting a suicide bomb attack on police.
+JAKARTA, Indonesia (AP) - Indonesia’s counterterrorism squad on Monday arrested nine suspected militants accused of plotting a suicide bomb attack on police using high-explosive materials, police said.

-National police spokesman Dedi Prasetyo says the counterterrorism squad arrested six people in Jakarta’s satellite city of Bekasi on Monday, two others in northern Jakarta and another in western Jakarta.
+Six people were arrested in Jakarta’s satellite city of Bekasi, two others in northern Jakarta and another in western Jakarta, said National Police spokesman Dedi Prasetyo.

+He said the group of nine, aged between 18 and 28 and led by a militant cell leader, Abu Zee Ghurobah, are believed to be linked to Jemaah Anshorut Daulah, a local militant network affiliated with the Islamic State group.

+“They have been preparing themselves to attack police with military-style training in several places,” Prasetyo said.

-Prasetyo says authorities defused a 500-gram (17-ounce) explosive seized from one of the suspects, Muhammad Arshad, when they raided his house.
+He said authorities defused a powerful bomb from one of the suspects, Muhammad Arshad, when they raided his house in northern Jakarta.

-Police said they also found a good-bye letter written by Arshad, who allegedly planned a suicide attack using the explosive at a police station.
+Separately, the North Jakarta police chief, Budhi Herdi Susianto, said they also found a goodbye letter written by Arshad, who allegedly planned an imminent suicide attack using the explosive at a police station.

+Susianto said police seized a rifle, a gun, two knives, military-style uniforms, jihadi books and bomb devices from the suspects.

-Police said the suspects are believed to be linked to Jemaah Anshorut Daulah, a local militant network affiliated with the Islamic State group.
+Prasetyo said police were questioning the group to determine whether they had links to extremist networks in Indonesia affiliated with the Islamic State group.

-IS attacks abroad have inspired actions by Indonesian militants despite a sustained crackdown.
+Indonesia, the world’s most populous Muslim nation, has carried out a sustained crackdown on Islamic militants since bombings on the tourist island of Bali in 2002 killed 202 people, mostly foreigners.

+The Jemaah Islamiyah military network, which was blamed for the Bali attacks, was neutralized following the arrests of hundreds of its militants and leaders.
+But new threats have emerged in recent times from Islamic State group-inspired radicals who have targeted security forces and local “infidels” instead of Westerners.

 Sign up for Daily Newsletters